Australia Day, Anzac Day and Q50

 • A minimum number of competition cards must be shot to be in the running for Club Champion.
 Those that attend and shoot more often will have a greater chance of finding that “perfect day” and shooting a winning card

-• Medals will be awarded for Champion and runner-up in each class.
+• Medals will be awarded for Champion and runners-up in each class.

-The Presidents Cup will run all year and will be decided on points gained for a range of activities.
-Just turning up and taking part in a weekly comps will get you points, whether you win or not.
+The CLUB AWARD will run all year and will be decided on points gained for a range of activities.
+Just turning up each week will get you points!

 Key Points: